likalium/kali-shell-on-your-linux/README.md

 # Kali shell on your linux
 For the persons (like me) who searched how to make your shell looks like kali linux.
 This is not a guide for advanced linux users, but for the linux noobs (like me).
 Also, i'm french and not yet really good in english, so i do my best to write this in a good english but I apologise for all english errors i'll make.

+## Note
+All the command are made on DEBIAN, so some of them (for example `apt`) will run with DEBIAN-BASED distros.
+If you have a non debian-based distro (ex: arch linux), you must adapt some commands to your distro.

 ## Requirements
 The default kali shell is **zsh** (Z shell).
 It's THE shell you must have if you want to have your shell looks like the kali shell.